dasch-swiss/dsp-api/docs/05-internals/development/intellij-config.md

 ![screenshot 'Install Scala Plugin'](figures/install-scala-plugin.png)

-  - Add Bazel Plugin: run InteliJ and install install the plugin from inside IntelliJ.
+  - Add Bazel Plugin: run InteliJ and install the plugin from inside IntelliJ.
   - Create a project for Knora: restart InteliJ and create a project for Knora using `Import Bazel Project` option.

   ![screenshot 'Import Project'](figures/import-bazel-project.png)